-The current ongoing exercise of revision of the Forest Policy under the auspices of the National Forest Program Facility (NFP) of the Food and Agriculture Organization of the United Nations (FAO) will address the incorporation of these modern trends into the revised policy.
-There is then, the opportunity for the REDD+ program to contribute towards revising the corresponding forest legislation.
+The current ongoing exercise of revision of the Forest Policy under the auspices of the German funded Selva Maya Program will address the incorporation of these modern trends into the revised policy.
+This revised policy is being consulted with key stakeholder groups and is expected to be completed by September 2014.
+There is then, the opportunity for the REDD+ program to contribute towards supporting the revision of the corresponding forest legislation.
 The proposed objectives of the Revised Forest Policy of Belize are to:

-- Conserve and enhance the quality and productivity of the Belize's forests thereby ensuring environmental integrity and a sustained flow of goods and services to meet the development needs of the people: - Encourage the participation of all relevant stakeholders in the planning and decision making process for effective protection, management and development of the forests and wildlife; - Raise awareness and maintain a high level of public consciousness on the functionality of forests and benefits to be derived from appropriate forest and wildlife conservation; - Stimulate research and investigation into all aspects of the forest's flora and fauna and the influence of forest cover on the maintenance of water and soil resources, so as to provide for evidence-based management decisions; - Provide guidance for actions to be taken with regards to the direct and indirect threats posed by global climate change on forests and forest dependent people in order to reduce their vulnerability, increase their resilience and adapt to climate change4;
+- Conserve and enhance the quality and productivity of the Belize's forests thereby ensuring environmental integrity and a sustained flow of goods and services to meet the development needs of the people; - Encourage the participation of all relevant stakeholders in the planning and decision making process for effective protection, management and development of the forests and wildlife; - Raise awareness and maintain a high level of public consciousness on the functionality of forests and benefits to be derived from appropriate forest and wildlife conservation; - Stimulate research and investigation into all aspects of the forest's flora and fauna and the influence of forest cover on the maintenance of water and soil resources, so as to provide for evidence-based management decisions; - Provide guidance for actions to be taken with regards to the direct and indirect threats posed by global climate change on forests and forest dependent people in order to reduce their vulnerability, increase their resilience and adapt to climate change4;